cdjc/theoreST/nt_commentary/jude/verses11_15.rst

 Verse 14  - This is a quote from the apocryphal book of Enoch which is not part of Scripture.
 The fact that Jude quotes this part shows us that the book of Enoch records this accurately, but does not mean that the book is canonical, or correct in any other part of it.
 Jude' s message(as Enoch's was) is, God is coming to judge and will end all apostasy.
 These evil ones will be dealt with and swept away.
 God is in control, and he will judge the evil, but if they are still active, it simply means that he hasn't moved against them yet!

-We must claim Romans 8:28, in such situations, and look for the good that can come as we confront evil directly.
+We must claim `Romans 8:28`, in such situations, and look for the good that can come as we confront evil directly.
 The debates about the validity of quoting Enoch fill many commentaries.
 Ironside's point is a good one regarding these commentaries.
 "The source of Jude's information as to this prophecy is not given.
 Criticism has busied itself to find out, but all to little purpose and certainly to no profit."
 (Ironside, 1983, page 44).

 Verse 15 - These people are ungodly in all their ways, both immoral and anti-God in their beliefs and practises.
 Four times Jude uses the word for ungodly, to underline the evil of these people and the certainty of the Lord's visiting judgement on them.
 All they say and do will be visited upon them.